abstractmachines/mean-stack-js-express-node-full-stack/README.md

 8. Deploy on AWS Linux Ubuntu EC2 VM instance.
 <br><br> <strong>First you have to install Node: </strong> <br>
-Install Node using nvm to manage specific versions of Node rather than using Debian's apt-get package manager:
+I chose to install Node on AWS using nvm instead of using Debian's apt-get package manager to install Node.
+That's because nvm helps you manage specific versions of Node on a per-project basis.
+As with all npm-related projects, the point of a per-project package manager includes project-directory installations of software packages/versions *instead of global installs.*

 		 $ nvm script
 		// To verify installed version: